 Single forest, single domain

-When a forest includes just one domain, you can map the entire Active Directory forest to a single Cloud Identity or G Suite account.
+When a forest includes just one domain, you can map the entire Active Directory forest to a single Cloud Identity or Google Workspace account.
 This account then provides the basis for a single Google Cloud organization that you can use to manage your Google Cloud resources.